Antanas Poška: Honorary doctorate by the University of Calcutta

 Before leaving Calcutta in 1936, Poška prepared and submitted his PhD thesis in physical anthropology under professor Biraja Sankar Guha, titled Physical Affinities of Shina-speaking People of the Western Himalayas.
 According to Poška's diary, his thesis was sent to the British Museum in London in 1936, and he himself was planning to travel to London to defend his thesis there.
 However, financial troubles delayed in his departure and the outbreak of World War II prevented him from completing this task.

-After his visit to Lithuania in 1966, Dr. Suniti Kumar Chatterji agreed to help Poška recover his PhD dissertation from London and secure his degree.
-Later, Poška wrote in his diary that he received a letter from Dr. Chatterji informing that the University of Calcutta has granted Poška the PhD.
+After his visit to Lithuania in 1966, Suniti Kumar Chatterji agreed to help Poška recover his PhD dissertation from London and secure his degree.
+Later, Poška wrote in his diary that he received a letter from Chatterji informing that the University of Calcutta has granted Poška the PhD.
 However, this could not be confirmed by the archives of University of Calcutta.

-In 2014, the Lithuanian Embassy in New Delhi took the initiative of approaching the University of Calcutta with a proposal to posthumously award Poška with a doctoral degree.
+In 2014, the Lithuanian Embassy in New Delhi approached the University of Calcutta with a proposal to posthumously award Poška with a doctoral degree.
 On 28 November 2014, Poška was conferred honorary D.Litt. by Keshari Nath Tripathi, Governor of West Bengal and Chancellor of the University of Calcutta ex officio.
 Pranab Mukherjee, President of India, was also present at the occasion.
-The regalia were received by Laimutė Poškaitė, Antanas Poška's daughter.
+The regalia were received by Laimutė Poškaitė, Poška's daughter.
 To commemorate Poška's connection with the University of Calcutta, a memorial board was unveiled at the university's library on 16 January 2015.

+Legacy

+Poška's journey and research continue to hold cultural significance in both Lithuania and India.
+In 2019, to commemorate the 90th anniversary of his 1929 departure, a duo of Lithuanian travelers, Rimas Bružas and Aurimas Mockus, traced Poška's original route to Calcutta on a side-car motorcycle, an expedition documented for Lithuanian National Television.

 Publications

 Poška's bibliography, published in 2006, numbers 3,756 entries.
-Most of these are articles published in the press of Lithuania and other countries (India, USSR, Poland, UK) as well as in international Esperanto magazines.
+Most of these are articles published in the press of Lithuania and other countries (India, Soviet Union, Poland, UK) as well as in international Esperanto magazines.
 He wrote at least 30 articles in the Indian press between 1932 and 1935.
 Over 100 articles on India were published in the Lithuanian press.
-Poška's articles on his archaeological research in Kazakhstan and Kyrgyzstan were published in several newspapers and magazines of Central Asia and the archaeological journals in USSR, sometimes using an assumed name.
+Poška's articles on his archaeological research in Kazakhstan and Kyrgyzstan were published in several newspapers and magazines of Central Asia and the archaeological journals in the Soviet Union, sometimes using an assumed name.

 Poška wrote numerous books, but only a handful was published: